A Packing List for Backpacker-Style Travel in Africa

 Chopped-up passport photos

-Sometimes needed for permits and visas on arrival.
+Sometimes these are needed for permits and visas on arrival.

 Immunisation booklets